TimonLukas/action-static-redbean/README.md

     input: "dist"
     # Fallback file (for history API-based routing), `false` to disable
     fallback: "index.html"
+    # On launch, open the users preferred browser pointing to this path, `false` to disable
+    launch: "/"

 # Example: static server for `./build/*` without fallback using redbean version x.y.z